nas927/coder-v1/README.md

 > # Download dataset

 > Open file dataset_downloader.py
-> Change the dataset_name and column name in function download_dataset
+> Change the path, dataset_name and column name in function download_dataset
 > Search the data in [huggingface](https://huggingface.co/datasets)
 > Repeat that for each dataset you want to have
 > And then launch